michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

                             Year.Built,
                             Wood.Deck.SF)
 ```
 At this point, we should do several things: namely, check for missing variables in each of the areas, and decide what to do with these elements in the data.
+I'm happy with how things look, for now, since not all the cases can be eliminated from the beginning.

-Next, we should look at the initial correlations.
+After that, we should look at the initial correlations from the variables we selected.
 We can do a pair panel with the `psych` package:
 ```
   pairs.panels(train, col = "green")
 ```